 Will Medicare cover my Breast Implant Surgery?
 Removing, Revising, Replacing Your Implants

-- Have you had a boob job and now need breast revision surgery?
+- Have you had a breast augmentation and now need breast revision surgery?

 - Did you develop a complication and now need your implants removed?